 Elche is Situated about 1 hour's drive from Benidorm and well worth a visit.

-You can explore Elche by following our Elche city walking route.
-Why not climb the narrow steps up to the roof of the Basilica, from where you get a wonderful view over Elche and its palms.
+You can explore Elche by following the Elche city walking route. climb the narrow steps up to the roof of the Basilica, from where you get a wonderful view over Elche and its palms.
 You can visit the various museums including the award winning Archaeological and History Museum or get to know more about the palms at the Huerto del Cura.
-Stroll through the Municipal Park and go into the Visitors Centre for an audio visual introduction to the city or take the small Tourist Train.
+Stroll through the Municipal Park and go into the Visitors Centre for an audio-visual introduction to the city or take the small Tourist Train.

 Elche has some great shopping.
 The Salvador Artesano shoe factory outlet is the largest of all the Salvador Artesano shops and is a must for all shoe lovers as it is about the size of a football pitch!
 Nearby is the El Corte Ingles department store.
 It sells everything that you would expect, is open during siesta and has free parking!
 The L’Aljub is a large indoor mall with Eroski, Bershka, C&A, Zara, H&M, Primark and many more shops, plus a Comic Park to keep the Children entertained and free parking!

 Visit the Tourist Office for information about the museums and other places of interest: